hporro/fragmentSand/README.md

 ## Versioning

+[SemVer](http://semver.org/) is used for versioning.
 For the versions available, see the tags on this repository.

 ## Author